-This book is being published in parallel with an abridged version entitled English Syntax: an Introduction.
-In this longer version of the text, the main text (particularly in the later chapters) is generally 30-50 per cent longer than the main text in the abridged version.
-This longer version is aimed primarily at students with (near-) native command of English who are taking syntax as a major rather than a minor course.
-The two books have an essentially parallel organisation into chapters and sections (though additional sections and technical discussion have been added in this longer version), and contain much the same exercise material (though with exercise material based on additional sections of text included in the longer version).
+This book is an abridged version of my parallel book on Minimalist Syntax: Exploring the Structure of English which is being published at the same time.
+In this shorter version of the book, the main text has been abridged (particularly in the later chapters) and hence is around two-thirds of the length of the main text in the parallel book.
+This shorter version is aimed in part at students taking syntax as a minor rather than a major course, and in part at non-native speakers of English whose reading speed may be considerably slower than that of native speakers.
+The two books have an essentially parallel organisation into chapters and sections (though a few sections and some technical details have been omitted in the abridged version), and contain much the same exercise material (with some omissions and changes in this shorter version).
 In keeping the two books parallel in structure and organisation as far as possible, I am mindful of the comment made in a review of two earlier books which I produced in parallel longer and shorter versions (Radford 1997a,b) that some readers may wish to read the short version of a given chapter first, and then look at the longer version afterwards, and that this 'is not facilitated by an annoyingly large number of non-correspondences' (Ten Hacken 2001, p.
 2).
 Accordingly, I have tried to maximise correspondence between the 'long' and 'short' versions of these two new books.